VasiliyShevcheinko/Agregator/README.md

 <h2>Service extension</h2>

 <p> To add a new source, you need to implement the source class inherited from src/Custom/AbstractCollector class.
 Your class should be located src/Custom/Collector/ directory.
-It must contain the source address and implement the "parse" method.
+It must contain the source address and implement the "parse" method.</p>
-  In controller src/Controller/SourcesController, you need to add an action with the name of the new source and write the path following the example of the existing ones.
-  To display data from a new source, you need to add the view file to templates/sources/*.html.twig To make the new source available for use, you need to add a link to it on the sources page.
+<p>In controller src/Controller/SourcesController, you need to add an action with the name of the new source and write the path following the example of the existing ones.</p> <p>To display data from a new source, you need to add the view file to templates/sources/*.html.twig To make the new source available for use, you need to add a link to it on the sources page.
 To do this, you need to add the name of the new source and the path from SourcesController to array $sources in AgregatorController. </p>